On the Joint Effect of Culture and Discussion Topics on X (Twitter) Signed Ego Networks: Results

 \subsection{Topic Analysis}

-Given the clear differences in rates of negative relationships due to topics displayed over the previous subsections, a further analysis was conducted to see whether dividing a generic dataset into some of its constituent topics would yield the same findings.
+Given the clear differences in rates of negative relationships, resulting from the influence of topics, a further analysis was conducted to see whether dividing a generic dataset into some of its constituent topics would yield the same findings.
 As mentioned in Subsection~\ref{sec:method_topic_analysis}, BERTopic can be used to obtain a list of key terms that are being used for each of these topics, making it possible to check each individual tweet to see if it is related to any of the top topics.
 Specifically, it was used to obtain the main topics being discussed in each of the 3 novel Generic Users datasets (those for Italy, Brazil and the Netherlands).
 This led to a list of IDs of both the tweets and the users involved, which in turn allowed the topics to be matched to 2 negativity metrics.
 The first of these is the percentage of negative relationships within the Ego Network of users that tweeted in relation to each topic, taken as the mean of all the users.
 The resulting value provides a gauge the negative impact a topic has on the relationships of those who are engaged with it.
 The second metric is simply the percentage of related tweets which are negative, which reveals how negative each topic is in isolation, i.e. irrespective of the surrounding network.
-These metrics are displayed in Table~\ref{tab:top_topics_user_negativities} (mean percentage of negative relationships) and Table~\ref{tab:top_topics_tweet_negativities} (percentage of negative tweets).
+For both of these metrics, the final negativity is the average of the top 3 terms for each topic, weighted by number of occurrences.
+The metrics are displayed in Table~\ref{tab:top_topics_user_negativities} (mean percentage of negative relationships) and Table~\ref{tab:top_topics_tweet_negativities} (percentage of negative tweets); to save space, only the top term is shown for each topic.
 In addition, some specific categories of topics have been chosen to be focused on in more detail.
 These categories represent a mix between the specific topics of the other datasets collected for this paper (Politics, Football and Generic) as well as two additions: COVID, which provides a unique opportunity to analyse a single event which has had an impact on every single person across the globe, and Religion, which was noted as a specific topic of interest for future research in previous work~\cite{Tacchi_2023}.
 Both the aforementioned tables have been colour-coded to make these categories more visible.

 Comparing the two negativity metrics provides a deeper understanding of how each topic affects negative relationships.
 For example, the words ``peggio'' and ``gemist'' are keywords in the topics most likely to be in a negative tweet, for the Italian and Dutch Generic Users datasets respectively (Table~\ref{tab:top_topics_tweet_negativities}).
 This is unsurprising given that they mean ``worse'' or ``the worst'' in Italian and ``excrement'' in Dutch.
 However, they drop down to the 4th and 6th most negative topics in terms of impact on a user's relationships (Table~\ref{tab:top_topics_user_negativities}).
 Revealing that, although they are frequently used in negative contexts, their influence in terms of relationships is lower than expected.
 By comparison, ``salvini'' and ``biden'', both well-known politicians, have the greatest negative impact on users' relationships out of any topics of the Italian and Dutch datasets while being at the 4th and 6th positions for tweet negativity.
 This shows that, although they are less frequently used in negative contexts than ``peggio'' and ``gemist'', they are much stronger indicators of negativity in a user's surrounding network.